All-in-one POS system and integrated back office suite built for grocery

 The iPad display and payment terminal work together to let shoppers review their items and complete checkout.
 The card slot is highlighted in Vori’s brand color to make it easy to locate.

-Low volume production is feasible—3D printing enables customer ready low volume production.
+3D printing enables customer ready low volume production.
 We optimized designs for 3D printing by increasing yield, reducing support-heavy overhangs, and incorporating snap-fit features aligned with layer orientation for greater durability.

-Eliminates production cost barrier—Advances in 3D printing have made low-volume production more practical, offering early-stage startups a reliable, efficient, and cost-effective path to develop hardware products.
+Advances in 3D printing have made low-volume production more practical, offering early-stage startups a reliable, efficient, and cost-effective path to develop hardware products.

 Makes rapid iteration possible—Traditionally, integrating detailed feedback into hardware development has been costly and slow.
 Additive manufacturing enables agile, budget-conscious startups to iterate quickly, respond to user input, and strengthen customer engagement.

-Craft brand experiences early on—Cost, time, and speed constraints often lead startups to patch together off-the-shelf parts to accelerate development.
+Cost, time, and speed constraints often lead startups to patch together off-the-shelf parts to accelerate development.
 While effective early on, this approach can compromise brand identity and design cohesion—both as essential as functionality when delivering a compelling product.

 Designed for 3D printing with features that enhance perceived quality, reduce yield issues, and extend product lifespan.